DeHart Hubbard: Post-athletic career

-In 1934, Hubbard founded the Cincinnati Tigers Negro league baseball club as a member of the Indiana-Ohio League and Negro Southern League through 1936.
+In 1934, Hubbard founded the Cincinnati Tigers baseball club as a member of the Indiana-Ohio League and Negro Southern League through 1936.
 In 1937, the Tigers joined the new Negro American League as a charter member for one year, which elevated the club to major league status.
-In its lone season as a major league team, the Tigers finished the season second in the league's overall standings.
+In its lone season as a major league team, the Tigers finished second with a record of 34 wins, 20 losses and a tie, ten games back of the Kansas City Monarchs.

-After college graduation, he continued to work as the supervisor of the Department of Colored Work for the Cincinnati Public Recreation Commission until 1941.
+After college graduation, he work as the supervisor of the Department of Colored Work for the Cincinnati Public Recreation Commission from 1927 to 1941.
 He then became the manager of Valley Homes, a public housing project in Cincinnati.
-In 1942 he moved to Cleveland, Ohio, and became a race relations adviser for the Federal Housing Authority (FHA).
+In 1942, he moved to Cleveland, Ohio, and became a race relations adviser for the Federal Housing Authority (FHA).
 He retired from the FHA in 1969.

 In 1956-1958, he was president of the National Bowling Association.

 He died in Cleveland in 1976.